giuseppepaul-axiell/gallery-challenge/README.md

 ### Homepage Grid

-The homepage should show a grid of the galleries images.
+The homepage should show a grid of the gallery images.

 ![Gallery List](img/wireframe1.png "Gallery list wireframe")